20 Common Furniture-Arranging Mistakes That Could Be Sabotaging Your Space

 Shoving the living room furniture to one side of the room is like a seesaw with only one person.
 But achieving balance doesn't mean you have to go completely symmetrical.
 A love seat on one end of an arrangement can be balanced by two chairs on the other end, for example.

 Mistake: Wrong Starting Point

-A general rule of thumb for your bedroom: Start with the bed placement.
+A general rule of thumb for arranging your bedroom: Start with the bed placement.
 It's the most important furniture piece in the space.
-Watch and see more ways to get your bedroom arrangement right.
+Watch and see more ways to get your bedroom furniture arrangement right.

 Mistake: Ignoring Traffic Flow

 In addition to thinking about how furniture pieces relate to one another and the room, you'll want to think about the traffic flow.
 Consider how people enter, exit, and navigate the room.
 For living room furniture arrangments, make sure people can easily get in and out of the seating grouping without having to awkwardly tango around a side table, for example.
 If your room has several entries and exits, plan a clear path between these points, such as between an archway that leads from the kitchen to the living room and patio doors.
 Think about how to arrange living room furniture to make the most of your space while not getting in the way.